Monday, September 22, 2008

-Another entry based on a reply I just made to a student journal entry...
+This is another entry based on a reply I just made to a student blog comment.

-Some of you may be finding that you are not content with a composition; you know it could be better, or perhaps you feel it ought to be better, but you're not exactly sure how to achieve this.
-And meanwhile, there's a deadline fast approaching...
+Students sometimes tell me that they are not content with their composition, be it finished or in progress.
+They know it could be better, or perhaps feel it ought to be better, but they are not exactly sure how to achieve this.
+And meanwhile, there's usually a deadline fast approaching...
 Yikes!

 We tend to want our music to be not only good, but personal as well.
-After all, people who hear unfamiliar works by well-known composers can often recognize who wrote them, which suggests that there is something of ourselves — almost like a strand of DNA — in the things we create; or at least this seems to be the case in the hands of most composers, bands, and artists in general.
+People who hear unfamiliar works by well-known composers can often recognize who wrote them, which suggests that there is something of ourselves — almost like a strand of DNA — in the things we create; or at least this seems to be the case in the hands of great composers, bands, and artists in general.

-The more you compose, the more developed and sophisticated your compositional skills become, so if this project is one of your first forays into writing music, rest assured that your ability to write the kind of music of which you are capable will grow in leaps (and possibly bounds, too; who knows?) as long as you keep at it.
+The more you compose, the more developed and sophisticated your compositional skills become, so if this project is one of your first forays into writing music, rest assured that your ability to write the kind of music of which you are capable will grow significantly, as long as you don't give up.

 Regarding your weekly composition projects, I would just encourage you persevere until you're pretty sure that each one is as good as you can make it for now, and then move on to the next piece.

-Maybe.
-Or maybe it's better than you realize.
-But, more importantly, remember that your skills as a performer/music connoisseur weren't developed overnight, and the same is true of your compositional skills.
-If you keep at it, you will eventually reach the point where you become better able to express what you want through music, and therefore become more content with what you compose.
-When this course is over, you might even surprise yourself by how good some of the compositions you created are.
+The same is true of compositional skills.
+If you keep at it, you will reach the point where you become better able to express what you want through music, and thereby become more satisfied with what you create.
+And the improvement of compositional skills can actually come pretty quickly; when you reach the end of this course, you may surprise yourself by how the speed with which you developed from a compositional neophyte to someone whose compositions became significantly better.

-And they'll just get better if you persevere.
+And your skills will get better if you persevere.

-There is also a beneficial aspect of creative angst: The points in a composition that gave you the most grief in the composition process can become the sections of which you are proudest when your composition is finished.
+There is a beneficial aspect of creative angst: The points in a composition that gave you the most grief in the composition process can become the sections of which you are proudest when your composition is finished, provided that you did not give up in your attempts to improve them.
 These "angst-ridden" points may turn out to be the most inspired, since greater inspiration is often necessary to work through creative roadblocks.
 Read more on this in "Running into a Brick Wall," if you like.

 Ones music software abilities are also in need of development.
 I found that the hardest part of achieving some satisfaction with my piece was learning to use the software.
 Much time has been spent on one bar trying to get the right rhythms, dynamics, etc...I ended up with somewhat simple rhythms and handwritten dynamics.